Individual Well Program

 - Future follow-up technical assistance as needed.

-The well owner workshops will educate well owners on proper operation and maintenance of septic systems and drinking water wells, common septic and well troubleshooting, preventive maintenance and solutions, and protecting our groundwater.
+The well owner workshop will educate well owners on proper operation and maintenance of drinking water wells and septic systems, common well and septic system troubleshooting, preventive maintenance and solutions.
 The workshop is useful for private well and septic system owners.

 To subscribe and get updates on upcoming workshops and well assessments trips in your area, please click here.